andreasgoethals/TALENT/readme.md

 36. **[Mitra](https://www.amazon.science/blog/mitra-mixed-synthetic-priors-for-enhancing-tabular-foundation-models)**: A tabular foundation model learned with mixed synthetic priors.
 37. **[LimiX](https://github.com/limix-ldm/LimiX)**: A tabular foundation model that leverages transformers to support a wide range of tasks, from prediction to imputation and causal inference, within a unified architecture.
 38. **[Real-TabPFN](https://arxiv.org/abs/2507.03971)**: An enhanced tabular foundation model that extends TabPFNv2 through continued pre-training on real-world datasets for classification tasks.
+39. **[RFM](https://www.science.org/doi/10.1126/science.adi5639)**: A non-deep, backpropagation-free feature learning algorithm, iteratively applies AGOP to a kernel machine to adaptively learn task-specific features.
+40. **[xRFM](https://arxiv.org/abs/2508.10053)**: A tabular model that combines RFMs with an adaptive tree structure, enabling it to learn features local to data subsets and scale log-linearly with the number of samples.

 🔧 If you want to check the **default hyperparameters and hyperparameter search spaces** of all methods, please visit: